therealjtgill/mixture_density_network/README.md

 This script currently has no early stopping criteria, so give it a ctrl+c once you get tired of doing training.
 Also, there's no concept of epochs in the data procurement; all batches are sampled with replacement from the full dataset.

 The memory requirements for this script are relatively hefty; I've had runs take up close to 4 GB of RAM.

-There is currently nothing in place for loading a trained model and running it, but the mdn class has methods that allow for recursive sampling from its own distributions (to generate handwriting recurrently).

-The future plan is to implement the character windowing feature (perhaps not using the GMM-based windowing technique?) so that handwriting can be generated on a per-character basis.